how to become a better listener

 Let’s dive a little deeper into each of these techniques.

-1. The Mirroring Technique
+1. The mirroring technique

 Reflecting your understanding of the speaker's message by subtly mimicking the speaker’s nonverbal cues, like their facial expressions and posture, can reassure them that they are being heard.
 This isn't just about copying them—it's a way of showing empathy and letting them know you really get what they're saying.

-2. Paraphrasing for Precision
+2. Paraphrasing for precision

 Rephrasing the speaker's message in your own words serves two important functions: It confirms your comprehension of the message and provides the speaker insight into how their message is being perceived.

-3. Questions as the Key to Understanding
+3. Questions as the key to understanding

 Open-ended questions invite the speaker to elaborate and can provide further context.
 They demonstrate a genuine interest in the speaker's message and promote a more in-depth conversation.